ucsb-cs148-w24/project-pj01-universityclothing/team/AI_CODING.md

 Kevin Chen:
 - I used ChatGPT 3.5 to help format the homescreen page items to look like facebook marketplace.
 I then asked it to tweak certain features based on how I wanted the end product to look, and as a result it changed the styling to match my needs.
-- I also tried github copilot to help while coding and it helped me code more efficiently since I didn't have to write a lot of code that had minimal changes, it automatically put the code for me.
+- I also tried github copilot to help with coding and it helped me code more efficiently since I didn't have to write a lot of code that had minimal changes, it automatically put the code for me.

+Justin Chung:
+- I used GitHub Copilot to learn how to successfully implement Firebase database features.
+This helped me accurately create tests for the Firestore functions, and now we can integrate it into the features.
+- I also used ChatGPT to research different ways to implement our features (like the chat feature that we are currently implementing).